dagnelies/skytroops/README.md

 # How to contribute?

 There are plenty of ways!
-If you've no idea where to start, the best is probably to investigate a little and expand this section. ;)
+Just submit a ticket if you want to help, I'll assist you the best I can.

+## Non-programming related

+* Just being here and leaving a comment is already nice
+* Try it out on all mobile devices to see if it behaves as expected
+* Some cool music (even MIDI perhaps?)
+* Better sound effects
+* A cool rotating coin
+* A better explosion sprite
+* A big boss picture
+* A better level picker map, featuring the 5 terrain types
+* Probably some UI stuff soon

-## Misc TODOs
+## Coding related

-a web page with a chat/shoutbox/irc

-* resize chopper imgs to 1.2 / bullet imgs to 1.5
+* If you want to help, just ask, I can probably lead you
-* level chooser
+* A better level picker
-* nicer buttons
-* health bar
+* A slick health bar
-* player upgrades
+* Player upgrades
-* make android/iphone versions
-* balancing ennemies/waves
+* Balancing ennemies/waves
-* bosses?
-* music/sounds
+* Bosses?
-* low def / high def?
+* Low def / high def versions?
-* update createjs lib
-* make the "defs" editable through javascript directly
+* Port it to OpenFl?
+* Make android/iphone versions